conor-deegan/personal-website/posts/building-web-services-from-scratch-part-1-intro.md

 ### Rules of engagement

 - I want to try to keep this as simple as possible.
-- I plan to use Rust or Typescript for almost everything.
+- I plan to use Rust or Typescript for almost everything (there may be some bash scripting and Docker involved).
 - I will try to avoid using any libraries that do the heavy lifting for me however I want to focus on the core functionality of the services so I may cheat a little.
 - I won't be explaining much theory, these services are all pretty self-explanatory and there are plenty of resources online that explain how they work.
 I will focus on the implementation.

 Right, let's get started.
 I am going to start with the DNS set up.
-I have pretty much no idea how DNS *actually* works (something something port 53) so this should be fun...
+I have pretty much no idea how DNS *actually* works (something about port 53) so this should be fun...

 ### Wait